 For outpatient appointments:

 - Colorectal surgery: 216.444.5404.

 - Toll-free: 800.223.2273, ext.
 45404.

 - Our referring physician hotline is available 24 hours a day.
 Call 855.REFER.123 or 855.733.3712.

 - Ask your physician to place a WOC consult.

 Cleveland Clinic's R.B.
 Turnbull, Jr., MD School of Wound, Ostomy, and Continence Nursing (WOC), was established as the first WOC school in the world nearly 50 years ago.

-WOC nurses expertise makes them valuable not only in the hospital; but also in outpatient clinics, private practice, home care, at extended care facilities and in nursing education programs.
+WOC nurses' expertise makes them valuable not only in the hospital; but also in outpatient clinics, private practice, home care, extended care facilities and nursing education programs.
 They are in demand in colorectal surgery, urology, pediatrics, oncology and rehabilitation departments.